adelie.diagnostic.gradient_norms#

 groups(G,) ndarray, optional

 List of starting indices to each group where G is the number of groups. groups[i] is the starting index of the i th group.
-If the gradient is of multi-response type, then we only allow two types of groupings:
+If glm is of multi-response type, then groups[i] is the starting feature index of the i th group.
+In either case, groups[i] must then be a value in the range {1,,p}.
+Default is None, in which case it is set to np.arange(p).

 alphafloat, optional